Guest article by Ivana Lee

 And not long after Allie’s arrival, on February 25, 2021, Eevee and Hali’a arrived in Toronto.
 Their arrival felt surreal.
 After ten months of waiting, they were finally here.
 While their first day home consisted of barks and diarrhea, we wouldn’t change it for the world.

-After Allie’s reunion with her sisters–her tail wags more, she smiles more, she plays more, she runs more, she eats more.
+After Allie’s reunion with her sisters–her tail wags more, she smiles more, she plays more, she runs more, and she eats more.
 Their beautiful life together is just beginning!
 All three sisters are now reunited, living their best life here in Toronto.
 Our family is now complete!

 If you’re interested in following their journey, their Instagram handle is @twinjindos.